LounesAl/deepath/README.md

-# 📦 resopath
+# 📦 deepath

-**resopath** is a lightweight Python library that helps you reliably resolve file paths in any environment — from development to PyInstaller-frozen applications.
+**deepath** is a lightweight Python library that helps you reliably resolve file paths in any environment — from development to PyInstaller-frozen applications.

-No more `"file not found"` errors when your app is bundled or run from a different working directory. `resopath` makes path handling robust and environment-aware.
+No more `"file not found"` errors when your app is bundled or run from a different working directory. `deepath` makes path handling robust and environment-aware.

 ---

-## 🔧 Why resopath?
+## 🔧 Why deepath?

 When you're building: